EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 # Overview
 ## Description
 A template for creating async services using Azure serverless functions and c# .NET.
-It is a queue rather than log-based implementation for buiding asynchronous services.
+It is a queue rather than log-based implementation.

 This service template targets Azure HTTP-triggered functions for request ingress and Azure service bus queues and topics for async message processing.